-A service offered by various lenders that provides you with instant cash.
+A service offered by some lenders that provides you with instant cash.
 A cash advance may have a high interest rate, added fees, and stricter repayment terms.

 Property that you promise to give to a lender in the event you fail to repay a loan.
 You must have collateral to get a secured loan.
 Mortgages and auto loans are secured loans.
 The house or car title is collateral.
 If you don't repay, the lender may take ownership of the house or car.

-A company that maintains reported earnings, spending, and borrowings of consumers.
+A company that maintains a record of a consumer’s borrowing history.
 Equifax, Experian, and TransUnion are the biggest U.S. credit reporting bureaus.
 Each one calculates a credit score for you based on the information they have, using a formula that they have developed.

 Information from credit reporting bureaus protects both lenders and borrowers.
 Lenders are able to make informed credit decisions as to their applicants for loans which will have a direct impact on the rates and terms they may offer.

 The largest amount of money that a lender will lend a customer.
 On a credit card, it's the maximum amount that they will allow you to use without repayment.
 Some credit cards have predetermined credit limits.
 Some credit card companies use your credit history and income to set your credit limit.

 A term usually used to refer to the creditworthiness of a business, state authority, or government.
 Your credit rating is your credit score.